 Why finish up at Frankfurt?
 Well, I had orginally wanted to do the Upper Rhein bike and barge tour from Basel to Mainz.
 When I first looked at it, there was space; so I booked flights to London, returning from Frankfurt.
 But by the time I rounded up the crew, there weren't space for seven.

 The Deutsche Bahn ICE train took a little under 4 hours from Amsterdam to Frankfurt, arriving at 2:30PM.
 The first stretch in the Netherlands and in Germany until Köln traveled at normal track speed, about 100 miles per hour.
-From Köln to Frankfurt I was surprised that we no longer ran along the old line along the Rhein, rather on a new high speed line made up mostly of tunnels.
+From Köln to Frankfurt I was surprised that we no longer ran on the old line along the west bank of the Rhein, rather on a new high speed line made up mostly of tunnels.
 I had not looked at the schedule closely, and was surprised when they announced Frankfurt Flughaven because we had not stopped at Bonn or Koblenz.

 We got off at the airport station because our destination was the Ibis Frankfurt Airport hotel in the suburb of Kelsterbach; and it ran a shuttle bus to the airport.
 After getting our bearings we soon found the airport shuttle stop.
 The Ibis shuttle runs on a schedule, every half hour, and we missed it by only one minute.
 We discovered that the shuttle was very punctual.